raybjork/LQR-Tree/README.md

 * [MOSEK](https://www.mosek.com/downloads/) - software used to solve optimization programs
 * [Spotless](https://github.com/spot-toolbox/spotless) - toolbox to formulate programs in MOSEK

-## Running Tests

-Explain how to run the automated tests for this system

 ## Future Work

 * Improve code documentation